-By default Cura enables the cooling fans for all prints, and for most projects, you should should leave the fans enabled.
+By default Cura enables the cooling fans for all prints, and for most projects, you should leave the fans enabled.
 You might notice that when you print with PLA the fans are not enabled during the first layer.
 This is normal.
 Cooling the bottom layer would reduce the print's ability to adhere to the platform.
-If you are printing in other materials and you notice that your part is breaking or splitting on layers, you probably have too much cooling.
+If you are printing in other materials and you notice that your part is breaking or splitting into layers, you probably have too much cooling.
 Many materials need only a small amount of cooling, around 30%.
 When you start to use different nozzles or alternative filaments like Nylon, disabling the fans will become a necessity.

 Here are three situations where you may need to adjust your cooling setting:

 - Your filament requires cooling to be disabled.
 PET+ and Nylon are two examples of filaments that cannot be printed with cooling fans enabled.

 - Your fans are cooling the nozzle too much and the 3D printer cannot keep the extruder at the proper temperature.

 - Your cooling fans cannot sufficiently cool the part, and it is still being distorted by the heat.

 Your filament requires the cooling fans to be disabled